 Modifying The Guitar Body

 Pickups come in a variety of shapes and sizes, which is an important consideration when swapping between one size and another.

 For example, a humbucker is unlikely to fit in a pickup slot designed for a single-coil.
 Conversely, a single-coil won't fill a slot designed for a humbucker.
 Furthermore, the slot may be too deep or too shallow for the height of the new pickup being installed.

 In some instances, it may be necessary to modify the guitar's body to accommodate such issues.
-Altering the pickups slots and pickguards to fit new pickups can be a difficult task to do properly.
+Altering the pickup slots and pickguards to fit new pickups can be a difficult task to do properly.
 Cutting away material from the guitar body can cause damage to the guitar that isn't easily repaired.

 A New Pickup Or A New Guitar?

-Sometimes the most feasible alternative is to buy a new guitar.
-This is not always the best course of action, but, ordinarily, pickups end up being more expensive.
+Sometimes, the most feasible alternative is to buy a new guitar.
+This is not always the best course of action, but ordinarily, pickups end up being more expensive.

 Of course, you can find cheaper alternatives, but largely from unknown manufacturers, making them a risky buy.
 At least we can rest assured that the pickups included in Ibanez guitars are guaranteed, and you don't need to go through the hassle of doing tedious connection jobs.

 Related article: Does Guitar Pickup Performance Improve With Age?